neumino/neumino.github.io/movies.md

-### Paterno
+### 10x10
-*Released on 2018-04-07, vote average 8*
+*Released on 2018-04-13, vote average 3.9*

-After becoming the winningest coach in college football history, Joe Paterno is embroiled in Penn State&#39;s Jerry Sandusky sexual abuse scandal, challenging his legacy and forcing him to face questions of institutional failure regarding the victims.
+Lewis is an outwardly ordinary guy, but in reality he is hiding an obsession - revenge - against Cathy.
+Lewis kidnaps Cathy in broad daylight and takes her to his home, where he locks her in a soundproof cell and attempt to extract a dark secret from her past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Kc6j1IAK19k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3ZaMk8t98H8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>